 - 1.7 The pupil health and wellbeing policy is understood and supported by the whole school and local health community.

 - 1.8 We recognise our duties as detailed in Section 100 of the Children and Families Act 2014.
 Some children with medical conditions may be considered to be disabled under the definition set out in the Equality Act 2010.
 Where this is the case, this school complies with the duties under that Act.
 Some may also have special educational needs (SEN) and may have an Education, Health and Care (EHC) Plan which brings together health and social care needs, as well as their special educational provision.
 For children with SEN, this policy should be read in conjunction with the Special Educational Needs Policy.

 - 1.9 The appendix to this policy provides more information on the support that the school can provide for pupils with medical conditions and mental health needs.
 This includes information on:

 - Medication

 - Equipment

 - Facilities

-- · Training for staff
+- Training for staff

 - Working with parents and carers

 - Liaising with external agencies

-- 1.10 This policy applies to all pupils, including those in the Early Years.

 Key personnel

-Executive Head Teacher Vanessa Conlan
+Executive Headteacher Vanessa Conan

-Head of School Junior School - Vanessa Conlan (Interim)
+Head of Junior School Interim - Vanessa Conlan

-Senior School - Eleanor Holding
+Head of Senior School Eleanor Holding

+Operations Manager Sam Lynham

+Facilities Manager & H&S Chris Richardson

+Coordinator

-Health & Wellbeing Coordinator Wendy Delaney
+Health & Wellbeing Coordinator Lisa Coventryt

-First aid co-ordinator Senior School & AW6 - Wendy Delaney

-Junior School - Ann Taylor
+First aid co-ordinator Lisa Coventry, Supported by Ann Taylor at AWJS

 First aiders Refer to First Aid Policy for current up to date list.

-Staff with specific training to N/A
+Staff with specific training to Refer to First Aid Policy for current up to date list.

 administer specific medication

 (where required)